 timethe pasta should be ready, drain and set aside to cool enough to tear in halves or thirds.

 - After a few minutes of continued cooking, add coconut milk and stir.
-Add pumpkin puree, stir to thin it out.
-Then add torn pasta, chopped sage and kale, stir again.
-After about 2 minutes add all the Daiya or other non-dairy cheez and stir.
-Take off the heat after you see it has just melted.
+Add pumpkin puree, stir.
+If it appears too thick, add a splash of coconut milk.
+Then add chopped sage, and kale, stir again.
+After about a minute, add in torn, cooked lasagna sheets then non-dairy cheese shreds and stir.
+When it has partly melted take off from heat.
 It will continue to melt the next few minutes.
 Serve immediately.
-Also delicious the next day reheated in the toaster oven.
+Also delicious the next day reheated.

 - Some notes:

-- This is also freezer-friendly.
+- Also freezer-friendly.
 Just remember to store it in a freezer-safe container then wrapped with 2-3 ply plastic wrap, good for 2 months.